José María Mazón Sainz: Francoist hierarch

 In June 1937 Mazón suffered major though not life-threatening injuries during a car crash; he spent two months under intense treatment and returned home in August.
 In late summer of 1937 he was back to political duties, still operating within the personal circle of Conde Rodezno.
 All Carlist members of Junta Política attempted to remain on correct terms with the regent-claimant Don Javier and declared that within Falange Española Tradicionalista they worked to ensure Traditionalist domination in the state party structures.
 However, among the Javieristas they were increasingly viewed as half-traitors who pushed towards unification and undermined the Carlist political identity.
 In October 1937 Franco made a further step on the path towards institutionalization and appointed members of a new Falangist command structure, Consejo Nacional; among its 50 members there were 12 Carlists, and Mazón was on the list.
 In unclear circumstances his Junta Politica term expired by March 1938.

 In 1938 Mazón remained engaged in FET organization work and mass rallies nationwide; his wife was active in the Frentes y Hospitales section.
 First months following unification were marked by fierce competition between the Carlists and the Falangists; the latter were clearly gaining the upper hand, and soon Carlist heavyweights within FET were getting bombarded with protests from the rank-and-file, who complained about Traditionalist marginalisation in the state party.
 However, there is nothing known about Mazón objecting to Carlist disempowerment.
 Quite the opposite; Mazón demonstrated full alignment with the Falangist domination and unlike most other unificated Carlists he sported an all-black uniform “de los falangistas más radicales”.
 Eventually Fal Conde and Don Javier concluded that Mazón and other party members who engaged in buildup of the Francoist regime went off limits; in July 1938 they were expulsed from Comunión Tradicionalista.

 Mazón, who kept considering himself a Carlist, did not pay much attention to expulsion.
 In March 1939 he accepted Franco’s nomination to Tribunal Nacional de Responsabilidades Políticas, a judiciary body set up to deal with top-placed Republicans who fell into the Nationalists’ hands.
 In September 1939 his term in Consejo Nacional of FET expired; Mazón was nominated to the II Consejo, this time as one of 13 Carlists among 96 members of the mammoth institution.
 In 1940 he was still taking part in various pompous Francoist ceremonies, yet at the same time he started to prepare his exit from politics.
-His motives are unclear; it is not known whether he realised Traditionalist takeover of FET was unfeasible, engaged in some personal conflict or had second thoughts about the unification.
-In 1941 he ceased as member of Tribunal Nacional de Responsabilidades Políticas.
+In 1941 he was dismissed from Tribunal Nacional de Responsabilidades Políticas.
 In the autumn of 1942, when the term of II Consejo Nacional came to the end, he was consulted by the Franco’s entourage whether he would like to go on; however, Mazón declared he wanted to leave politics.
 As a result, in November 1942 he was not nominated to the III Consejo Nacional.